STIXProject/stixproject.github.io/getting-started/sample-walkthrough/index.md

 There's a lot going on in this section so we'll take it one level at a time.
 At the top level (Properties element) you can see our familiar friend `xsi:type`.
 Yes, CybOX uses the `xsi:type` extension mechanism too, in this case to allow for representation of any one of the 80+ object types that CybOX defines.

 Essentially, each of those objects inherits from a type called `cyboxCommon:ObjectPropertiesType`.
 The AddressObject, FileObject, WinRegistryKeyObject, and all other object types inherit from this same type.
-Then, the CybOX Object structure has a field call `Properties` that is that same type, meaning that it can be filled with any type that inherits from `cyboxCommon:ObjectPropertiesType`, or in other words any CybOX object.
+Then, the CybOX Object structure has a field called `Properties` that is that same type, meaning that it can be filled with any type that inherits from `cyboxCommon:ObjectPropertiesType`, or in other words any CybOX object.
 This means that we can use any object here without having to limit it to a defined set of objects.

 When creating a `Properties` element, the author fills in the `xsi:type` attribute with the type of the object that they want to use.
 They also need to define the prefix in the head of the document and, if using schemaLocation, add that schema to the list.
 When looking at a document, you can tell what object type is being used just by looking in that same attribute.
 In this case, we know we're looking at an AddressObject.
 It's AddressObject, in fact, that adds the `@category` field to the `Properties` element.
 It's also what defines the list of object property fields that are available.
 That way the FileObject can have a list of fields applicable to describing files, the AddressObject can have a list of fields applicable to describing addresses, etc.